knub/sentence-boundary-detection-nn/python/web_demo/README.md

 # Run Demo

-As described in the [general Python README](../README.md), before executing any scripts on the server, please execute `. ./use_python p2` in `/home/ms2015t3/sentence-boundary-detection-nn`.
+As described in the [general Python README](../README.md), before executing any scripts on the server, please execute the following command in `/home/ms2015t3/sentence-boundary-detection-nn`.

 Then use the following command on the server to run the demo: